JobaerChowdhury/salary-review-calculation/solution.md

 ### Higher Order Functions to the rescue ###
 ***(Three cheers for Functional Programming!)***

-Higher order functions can be think of as functions that take functions as parameter.
-And it's a perfect candidate to solve the above mentioned steps.
+Higher order functions are functions that take functions as parameter, or return a function as result, or both.
+ In our case HOF is a perfect candidate to solve the above mentioned steps.
 Let' take a look.

 ```java